Google Cloud Platform (GCP)#

 Note

 The terraform scripts will install the kubectl utility.
-Users must not install kubernetes or kubectl manually.
+You must not install Kubernetes or kubectl manually.

-Additionally, to make sure the VSS API and UI are ready and accessible, please check logs for deployment using command:
+Make sure the VSS API and UI are ready and accessible, check the logs for deployment using the command:

 kubectl logs vss-vss-deployment-POD-NAME

-Please make sure the below logs are present and user does not see any errors:
+Make sure that the following logs are present and that you do not observe any errors:

 VIA Server loaded